I love maintaining my aquarium and I enjoy giving tips to others.

-Medium light is any were between 2 and 4 watts per gallon of fluorescent grow light.
+Medium light is any were between two and four watts per gallon of fluorescent grow light.
 At this light level that most aquatic plants will grow (many plants will grow faster in heavy light).

 Low light is enough light to see your fish.
 Low light is what usually came with your fish tank.
 Low light is light that is less than 1.5 watts per gallon of fluorescent grow light.
 Low light is enough light to grow only the hardiest of aquatic plants.
 These plants include: